kimwalisch/primesieve/README.md

 ```

 ### Reporting bugs
-To report a bug or give feedback please send an email to Kim Walisch
+To report a bug or give feedback please send an email to
 <<kim.walisch@gmail.com>>.